WMOH

 WMOH (1450 AM "The Ticket") is a commercial radio station in Hamilton, Ohio, and serving the Cincinnati metropolitan area.
 It broadcasts a mixed news/talk and sports radio format and is owned by Vernon R. Baldwin, Inc.

-WMOH is powered at 1,000 watts around the clock, using a non-directional antenna.
+WMOH broadcasts with 1,000 watts around the clock, using a non-directional antenna.
 The studios and transmitter are on Fairgrove Avenue in Hamilton.

 Programming

 Weekdays begin with a local talk and information show with Chris Theiss and Steve Vaughn.
 That's followed by syndicated conservative talk shows from Hugh Hewitt, Dana Loesch and Larry Elder with a break at noon for the Jim Rome's sports oriented program.
 Late nights and weekends feature CBS Sports Radio programming.

 AM 1450 is the flagship station for Miami Redhawks football and basketball, from the Ohio-based Miami University.
 WMOH is also the Cincinnati affiliate for the Columbus Blue Jackets hockey team and carries Butler County high school football and basketball games as well.